Frequently asked questions

 How can I access by taxi?

-About 10 minutes by taxi from JR Matsue Station.
+It's about a 10-minute taxi ride from JR Matsue Station.

 Regarding Cultural Properties and History